Iampegassi/s5630014_software_Engineering/README.md

 +  `self.fc1` and `self.fc2` define two fully connected layers, applying ReLU activation after the first fully connected layer.
 + `self.softmax` is the softmax activation used for the final output layer.

+#### Max-Pooling Layers (nn.MaxPool2d):
++ Max-pooling is a downsampling operation that reduces the spatial dimensions of the input.
++ It operates on 2D input tensors (feature maps) and extracts the maximum value from each local region.
++ The kernel_size parameter specifies the size of the pooling window, and it is commonly set to 2 in this code.
++ Max-pooling helps in reducing the spatial resolution, making the network more computationally efficient and promoting translational invariance.

 #### Forward Pass (`forward` method):
 + The forward method specifies how input data should pass through the network.